easy-booking-project/easy-booking-backend/README.md

 npm i
 ```

-## Running a MongoDB Instance

-Change your database connection string in .env.local to connect your local MongoDB.

-run ```docker ps``` to checkout which port MongoDB has exposed to.

 ### Starting MongoDB Instance Using Docker

 To make it simple, you can start a MongoDB instance using Docker by the command below.
 It gives you a empty MongoDB instance called _mongo_ with no password and a random port opened.